yuanfuqiang456/CAG/README.md

 ├── T_ResNet.py
 ├── README.md
 ```
-  The Program entrance is main.py or other programs start with T-.The T- means Test of different models .
+  The Program entrance is main.py or other programs start with T-.The T- means Test of different models .The floder checkpoints is used to save model after train,and data is leaved with different pictures wu used .The models is model we used and changed according to our problems.and the logger.py and floder utils is used by tensorboard to save paramaters change during training .
+  If you want to visual you result of Gastric antrum image，you can change function “if __name__=='__main__':” of main.py or T_XXX.py.We have uploaded a trained model in this project of checkpoints floder.Yu can use it directly.So gopd luck!
+  if you hace any question,you can concat with me.